What does “denwa” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “kat” to make its past tense form, “kat ta”.

 This is a typical usage of “denwa”.
-In the example, it refers to a device which we can use to talk to someone based on the electric technology.
-When we want to say “phone” in Japanese, this word is a very good choice.
+In this example, it refers to a device which we can use to talk with someone based on the electric technology.
+When we want to mean a ‘phone’ or ‘phones’ in Japanese, anyway, this noun is a very good option.

 Example #2: another usage of “denwa”

-kyou kare kara denwa ga at ta – 今日彼から電話があった (きょうかれからでんわがあった)
+kyou kanojo kara denwa ga at ta – 今日彼女から電話があった (きょうかのじょからでんわがあった)

-Today, I had a phone call from him.
+Today, I had a phone call from her.

 Below are the new words used in the example sentence.

 - kyou – 今日 (きょう) : a noun meaning ‘today’ in Japanese.
-This can also work as an adverb.
+This can also work as an adverb almost anywhere in a sentence.
 In the example, this works as an adverb at the beginning of the sentence to say “today” in Japanese.

 - kara – から : a case particle used to say where something starts.
 Based on this concept, this can also indicate who starts an action.
-In the example, this is used after “kare” to say who called “watashi”.
+In the example, this is used after “kanojo” to say who called the speaker.

 - at – あっ : one conjugation of the verb, “aru”, which means ‘to exist’ or ‘to be’ in Japanese.
-This is widely used to express the existence of things.
-In the example, this is used to express the existence of the phone call.
+This is widely used to say that something exists.
+In the example, this is used to say that the phone call from her exists.

 Summary